Kenneth Sarch and Elio Villafranca acknowledging the bravos in Santa Cruz, Bolivia

 Over the years he was awarded two Fulbright Scholar Awards in music to teach, perform and conduct in Brazil and Bolivia, the 2003 PMEA Citation of Excellence in College Music Education and USIA Arts America Grants to Panama, Brazil, Jordan and Israel

-He was invited 10 times to conduct the Panama National Youth Orchestra Music Festival in Panama City.
+He was invited 12 times to conduct the Panama National Youth Orchestra Music Festival in Panama City.
 He founded and was the first conductor of Orquesta Sinfonica Juvenil in Santa Cruz, Bolivia and returned in August 2013 as Guest Conductor in a program of American music and Violin Soloist performing the Mendelssohn Violin Concerto to celebrate the orchestra’s 10th anniversary and in September 2014 to conduct the South American premiere of Mary Lou Williams .

 In the U.S, Ken presented Recitals, String Workshops, Master Classes and Clinics at state, regional and national music conventions, universities and music schools.
 He has done numerous guest conducting appearances at District, Regional, and All-county orchestras in 12 states, as well as fulfilling international conducting and performing invitations in Brazil, Jordan, Israel, Venezuela, Bolivia, Panama and Puerto Rico.